-Applicants will be notified of their interview status by e-mail on Friday, December 1st, 2023 (the Universal Notification Date for Canadian internship sites).
+Applicants will be notified of their interview status by e-mail on Friday, December 6th, 2024 (the Universal Notification Date for Canadian internship sites).
+Applicants who are offered interviews will also be able to schedule interview dates/times beginning on this date.